 There is no easy way to learn any language

 For many, the Vietnamese language is actually quite easy to read, but the pronunciation is the stumbling block, stifling the language learner’s journey to competency.
 It’s not surprising because when finding out how many languages are spoken in Vietnam the answer is there are many local languages that have brought about the evolution of the Vietnamese language, resulting in a common language that’s widely spoken across the country which isn’t necessarily easy to learn.

 There are teaching methods used to help the learner pronounce Vietnamese and if the stages are followed the route to competency will be shorter.
-With so many people from overseas wanting to move to Vietnam permanently it’s a crucial time for language schools in Vietnam to recruit these eager learners and devise a course that focuses on solving some of the difficulties they have with pronunciation and other aspects of Vietnamese so they can genuinely become a part of this ever popular destination.
+With so many people from overseas wanting to move to Vietnam permanently, it’s a crucial time for language schools in Vietnam to recruit these eager learners and devise a course that focuses on solving some of the difficulties they have with pronunciation and other aspects of Vietnamese so they can genuinely become a part of this ever-popular destination.

 When answering the question “is Vietnamese difficult to learn?” research has indicated that Vietnamese is a difficult language to learn and it’s not so much the vocabulary that creates the obstacle but the pronunciation and the wide variety of accents encountered in the country.
 Some people recommend learning the Hanoian accent because it is the most widespread across the country and at least the learner will be more likely to be understood.

-The worst thing to do when living and working in Vietnam is to ditch learning the language altogether and just speak ones native language which would most likely only extend to a small group.
+The worst thing to do when living and working in Vietnam is to ditch learning the language altogether and just speak one’s native language which would most likely only extend to a small group.
 The world is a multilingual and multicultural place and there is no room for people to ignore languages just because they are hard to learn.
-Once a learner becomes more fluent he or she will reap the benefits of being able to access a multicultural environment which is more comfortable and makes the wider community more accepting.
+Once a learner becomes more fluent he or she will reap the benefits of being able to access a multicultural environment that is more comfortable and makes the wider community more accepting.